 Building boundaries goes against our innate human desire to be loved and accepted, so we ignore building them.
 It is not easy to set and communicate our boundaries, but they are essential ingredients for our health, relationships, and safety.
 Boundaries give us a sense of power and control over our physical space, thoughts, feelings, and behaviors.

 In the physical world, boundaries are easy to observe, touch, and feel.
 Your bedroom has a door.
 Your backyard has a fence.
 Your city has a city-limits and so on.
-Physical boundaries have different shapes and looks, but they all communicate the same message: this is my property, there are rules, and this is how I expect you to behave if you cross my property lines.
+Physical boundaries have different shapes and looks, but they all communicate the same message: my property.
+There are rules, which is how I expect you to behave if you cross my property lines.
 Once people cross your property lines, it becomes your responsibility for what happens on your property.

 In relationships, these lines are not physical, and they are not visible.
 You have to exert a lot more effort to define your boundaries and to protect them.
 What is a rule of thumb when it comes to your boundaries?
 Keep bad things out and let good things in.
 Boundaries enable you to draw a line between you and other people.
 They differentiate between ownership and responsibility.

 In his bestselling book Boundaries, Dr. Henry Clout explains that “Boundaries show you where you end someone else begins."
 Setting boundaries is healthy and a sign of responsibility.
-When you set boundaries, you express your respect to yourself, others, your time, and your talents.
+When you set boundaries, you express your respect for yourself, others, time, and talents.

-For you to create great boundaries, you have to be able to say no to people and to hold held them accountable.
-It is not easy to tell your family or boss “no”, but you have to learn how to say “no” firmly but respectfully.
+To create great boundaries, you have to say no to people and hold them held accountable.
+It is not easy to tell your family or boss “no,” but you have to learn how to say “no” firmly but respectfully.
 You also have to be able to see people make mistakes or even fail.
 Our first instinct is to jump in and help others, but we have to resist the urge to save everyone.
 People need to fail so they can learn.

-If you are unable to say "no", you will have a hard time defining your boundaries.
-For you to build boundaries, you need to resign from your self-assigned job as the world Chief Happiness Officer.
+If you cannot say "no," you will have a hard time defining your boundaries.
+To build boundaries, you need to resign from your self-assigned job as the world Chief Happiness Officer.
 It is your responsibility to treat people with love and kindness, but it is not your responsibility to make people feel a certain way.

 If you try to rescue everyone around you from their own mistakes, you are not helping them.
 You are setting them up for failure.
 You are interfering with one of the most powerful laws of nature.
 People should fail if they do not put in an adequate effort to succeed.
-The outcome of most situations is dependent on the effort that you exert, and the time you invest.
+The outcome of most situations depends on the effort you exert and the time you invest.

 If you see someone who is failing, and you know that he or she did not put the adequate effort in to succeed, let them fail.
 Rescuing them from failure is cruel.
 They need to learn that the outcome is closely related to the effort and the time they invest.
 If we keep feeling responsible for other people’s results, we prevent them from growing.